 After going through these latest messages in our hiring inbox, I wrote down the red flags we were seeing over and over, and decided to put them here.

 If you’re looking for a new gig or career, I wanted to share this list of hiring red flags publicly.
-These things to watch out for will vary by industry and company, but if you’re looking for a position at a startup, an agency, or something in the online industry, this list may help you avoid ending up in the immediate ‘no’ pile.
+These things to watch out for will vary by industry and company, but this list will help you avoid ending up in the immediate ‘no’ pile for us.

 Don’t do the following things and give yourself more than a 6-second chance: